Menu

 Easier to pass the Affordability Assessment

 To get a mortgage of any sort, you need to prove you can afford it.
-The fact that you’re borrowing less because you’re getting a top-up from the Help to Buy scheme means you don’t need to borrow as much.
-This makes it easier for the affordability criteria to be met.
+You’re borrowing less because you’re getting a top-up from the Help to Buy scheme means you don’t need to borrow as much.
+This makes it easier to meet the affordability criteria.

 Smaller Deposits

-A 5% deposit to buy a home is nothing to be sneezed at.
-Lenders often ask for a much higher deposit, often in the region of 10% and upwards.
+A 5% deposit to buy a home is nothing to sneeze at.
+However, lenders often ask for a much higher deposit, often 10% or more.

-For first time buyers, this is a big ask that prevents some of them from buying a property.
+For first-time buyers, this is a big ask that can prevent some from buying a property.
 It’s thousands of pounds of savings, and that means years of saving to raise enough for a deposit.
 At just 5% required for a deposit, a property priced at £120,000 would need a deposit of £6,000.
 That’s a modest price to get onto the property ladder.

 The UK House Price Index for the UK (excluding Scotland) lists the average price of new build homes for July 2016 as follows: